Kate set to 'inherit' castle in royal first

 Here's what we know.

-In August last year, reports first surfaced speculating that the Cambridges were "seriously considering" relocating their permanent base from London to somewhere in Windsor, where Her Majesty controls the 15,000-acre estate.
+In August last year, reports first surfaced speculating that the Cambridges were "seriously considering" relocating their permanent base from London to somewhere in Windsor, where Her Majesty controls the 6070-hectare estate.

 The thinking was, it would put the Duke and Duchess' family much closer to her parents Michael and Carole Middleton who are just down the road in Berkshire, and her sister Pippa Matthews' family.